ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 configuration tracing.
 If some errors occur when services are deploying, it's very easy to identify these errors by distributed system tracing, and a network incident should be reported.

+## Relationship with network anomaly architecture

+Network anomaly architecture {{?I-D.ietf-nmop-network-anomaly-architecture}}
+focuses on improving supervised and semi-supervised machine learning systems and evaluating anomaly detection algorithms and technologies.
+It also can be used to monitor network changes holistically by monitoring all 3 network planes simultaneously and detect whether that change is service disruptive.
+In case of disruptive changes, the anomaly can be upgraded into the network incident which trigger troubleshooting tickets generation.

 # Functional Interface Requirements between the Client and the Server